MilyaushaShamsutdinova/brain_tumor_detector/README.md

-# brain_tumor_detector
+# Brain Tumor Detection

-Brain Tumor detection model deployed and integrated into a web application using Docker, FastAPI and Streamlit
+Brain Tumor detection model deployed and integrated into a web application using Docker, FastAPI and Streamlit.